davidohne/Zyxel_NR7302/README.md

 12. Download ``rebuild_firmware.sh`` with: ``wget https://raw.githubusercontent.com/davidohne/Zyxel_NR7302/refs/heads/main/firmware/rebuild_firmware.sh``
 13. Execute script and answer all questions to rebuild the firmware with the new oemapp.ubi: ``bash rebuild_firmware.sh``
 14. ATTENTION: Validation will show two WARNings, which is normal: Header-CRC incorrect and Image-CRC incorrect --> All other validations must succeed
-15. Flash the router via Zycast (see instructions)
+15. Flash the router via Zycast (see instructions in zycasting folder)
 16. After you've flashed the router successful, 90 seconds after boot the router will send its zcfg_config.json via HTTP POST request to 192.168.1.4:8080
 17. Your host machine (PC) which is connected has to be configured with the static IP 192.168.1.4
 18. To run a simple Python webserver you can execute the ``receive_zcfg_webserver.py``Python script: ``wget https://raw.githubusercontent.com/davidohne/Zyxel_NR7302/refs/heads/main/firmware/receive_zcfg_webserver.py``